johnnewcombe/econet-simple-server/PROTOCOL.md

     b4-b2 reserved
     b1-b0 logon option

-An entry is occupied if the Option has bit 7 set and byte 0 is non-zero and less than 128.
+An entry is enabled if the Option has bit 7 set and byte 0 is non-zero and less than 128.

 Usernames added to the password file must be a valid pathname, so must match